Animals

 Turkey Team

+Our turkey team consists of 7 rescued turkeys.
 Callum was raised for an FFA program and then abandoned at the school.
-Saved by a teacher who discovered turkeys’ curious, caring personalities, these he was later joined by Brenda and Bella who were rescued from factory farms.
+Saved by a teacher who discovered turkeys’ curious, caring personalities, he was later joined by Brenda, Larry, Fred, Butternut, and Mako who were all rescued from factory farms.
+Sam Peckett was brought to us by a local man who was caring for him when Sam lost his companion, and the kindly man thought he deserved a flock.

 Ziggy